 Fortunately, he came in contact with Sayagyi U Ba Khin, a man of great talent, wisdom and dedication to society.

 Sayagyi was a senior official in the Burmese government and a master teacher of Vipassana Meditation, which was passed down from a chain of monks to lay teachers decades earlier.
 Goenkaji was at first cautious about learning what he felt was a “Buddhist” tradition but he was reassured by Sayagyi that there was no need for conversion.
 Goenkaji started practicing Vipassana under his guidance and very soon was not only free from his suffering of migraine, but had found more happiness than his wealth could have bought him!

 Goenkaji then practiced in depth for fourteen years while still attending to his growing family and business responsibilities.
 Without warning, the government took over all his industries and most of his wealth was gone.
 In 1969 he returned to India to take care of his sick mother and taught a course for her and thirteen other students.
 His intention was to return to Burma but more people started requesting such courses.
 They came from all walks of life and all religions.
 The universal non-sectarian teaching appealed to people from the diverse society of India, and the other nationalities who soon started coming.

 Mrs Goenka (known as Mataji) was also trained by Sayagyi U Ba Khin and authorised as a Vipassana teacher.
-She later joined Goenkaji in India and since 1979 they have travelled to many countries to teach.
+She later joined Goenkaji in India and since 1979 they travelled to many countries to teach.
 In 2000 Goenkaji addressed the World Economic Forum at Davos, Switzerland.
-During a tour in 2002 when he was invited to speak at the United Nations at a World Peace Summit.
-Despite his growing international recognition, Goenkaji always places emphasis on the effectiveness of the teaching rather than the personality of the teacher.
+During a tour in 2002 he was invited to speak at the United Nations at a World Peace Summit.
+Despite his international recognition, Goenkaji always placed emphasis on the effectiveness of the teaching rather than the personality of the teacher.